(888) 815-0802Sign In

 Voicemail Return Percentage

 Voicemail return percentage signifies the quality and effectiveness of your reps’ voicemail messages.
 It measures how many voicemails are left and the number of calls that are returned.
 Like the rebound percentage, when the ball goes up in the air, how many times can you get it back?
-On average, a first-time call only gets returned 11 percent of the time.
+According to Salesforce, on average, a first-time call only gets returned 11 percent of the time.

 A low voicemail return percentage denotes low-quality, ineffective voicemails.
 There’s plenty of variables to optimize.
 Some reps can be long-winded, or even too “sales-y” in their approach.
 Thankfully, examining your top performers and coaching your reps to model after their team members can make all the difference.
 Once you create the ultimate set of voicemails, you can easily employ tools like voicemail drop to ensure the most contextual voicemail left for every situation.